davidrooks/github-project-throughput/README.md

 1. REQUIRED: OAUTH - the oauth token of your github repo
 2. REQUIRED: GITHUB_PROJECT - the path to your project
 3. REQUIRED: REPO - the path to your github repo
+4. REQUIRED: THROUGHPUT_MAP - the names of the columns you want displayed on this chart.
+NOTE: throughput is calculated based on combined average of these columns.
+4. REQUIRED: CUMULATIVE_MAP  - the names of the columns you want displayed on this chart.
 4. OPTIONAL: LOG_LEVEL - debug, info, warn, error, fatal